 The United States arrested, charges, prosecutes, convicts, and imprisons more people for possession of controlled substances than any other nation.
 While we consider the war on drugs a disaster and a failure as national policy, those abstract ideas aren’t as important as how they affect you personally if you have been accused of a drug crime.

-We fully support decriminalization, sentencing reform, legalization of marijuana, and an end to the endless, non-nonsensical and immensely destructive war on drugs.
+We fully support decriminalization, sentencing reform, legalization of marijuana, and an end to the senseless and immensely destructive war on drugs.

 But if you are facing a drug charge, your political ideas have to take a backseat to protecting your freedom and your future.
 We offer you the opportunity to learn some general facts about the laws and penalties in your state, and also a contact to speak with a local criminal defense lawyer who can help you if you are currently facing these kinds of serious charges.